-As someone who has gone through the ketosis induction phase many times now I felt like writing a ketosis induction phase survival guide, so to speak.
-I’m currently on day 5 of ketosis induction and want to share a day-by-day analysis of what to expect during keto-induction including hunger levels, energy levels, physical changes both internal and external and anything else you may find during your own induction phase.
+As someone who has gone through the keto induction phase many times now I felt like writing a keto induction phase survival guide, so to speak.
+I’m currently on day 5 of keto induction and want to share a day-by-day analysis of what to expect during keto-induction including hunger levels, energy levels, physical changes both internal and external and anything else you may find during your own induction phase.

 I’ll start with a little info on the keto-induction phase before moving into my daily expectations log and finally provide tips and suggestions on how to survive induction and speed up the induction process a little.

-Ketosis induction (or keto-induction) is the process of your body moving from a glucose fueled metabolism to a ketone fueled metabolism.
+Keto induction is the process of your body moving from a glucose fueled metabolism to a ketone fueled metabolism.
 This means your body, once depleted of remaining glycogen stores, starts adapting itself to breaking down fat into ketones as an alternative fuel source to survive.

 It takes time for your body to adjust and become efficient at using its new fuel source.
 Once the induction phase completes, we call it being keto-adapted, meaning your body has now adapted to using fat as it’s primary fuel source.